appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 The test bundle by Xcode will be `com.appium.WebDriverAegnt.xctrunner`.

 > **Note**
-> Older than Xcode 11 has a different naming convention.
-This feature does not work for a package which is built by Xcode versions below 12 have different naming conventions.
+> Versions of Xcode older than 11 have a different naming convention.
+This feature does not work for a package which is built by Xcode versions below 12.

 > **Note**
 > Please make sure that the installed `WebDriverAgentRunner-Runner` application is still launchable if the XCUITest driver session startup still fails by providing a correct WebDriverAgent bundle identifier.